kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 ~~~~~
 {: #ocn-interface title="An interface from 'process-controller' to DetNet"}

-The in-band work flow of traffic with EH option happens in the following steps:
+The workflow of traffic with EH option happens in the following steps:

 1. An end system (industrial controller)  uses the format described in
   {{ocno}} to provide ocn-constraints (e.g. network latency limit) or
   delay variation.
 It fills option type, len fields along with OCN
   flags and sequence if needed.

-1. Platform related deterministic processing is not part of the
+1. Platform logic related deterministic processing is not part of the
   network latency in EH; Packet is tranmitted on interface connected to
   DetNet relay node.

 1. DetNet relay node processes parameters, and source/destination addresses
-  associates this app-flow to DetNet flow.
+  associate an app-flow to DetNet flow.
 It may or may not remove EH
-  see {{encap_pre}}, inserts its own DetNet encapsulation (technology specific).
+  see {{encap_pre}}, and inserts its own DetNet encapsulation (technology specific).

-1. In case of exception or an error, relay node could reply back to application
+1. In case of known exceptions or errors, the relay node could reply to application
-   with error values.
+   with hints (Reply flag set).

 1. DetNet delivers the packet with guarantees of network resources
    requested to the endsystem gateway connecting to field devices.